DragonMinded/homeassistant/httping/README.md

-Utility for monitoring a local or remote IP for binary sensors in Home Assistant, since the functionality was taken out.
+Utility for monitoring a local or remote host for binary sensors in Home Assistant, since the functionality was taken out.

 Run it similar to: